 Noting she likes the challenge of writing lyrics — “It’s like writing poetry into a crossword” — Thomas recently collaborated with Peterborough musician Sherine Cisco on a song that has been submitted to the Don Skuce Memorial Music Collective songwriting competition.

-Ahead on November 21 is Thomas’s first out-of-town reading, at the Best Western Cobourg Inn as part of the Third Thursday Reading Series.
+Also ahead on November 21 is Thomas’s first out-of-town reading, at the Best Western Cobourg Inn as part of the Third Thursday Reading Series.
+Editor’s note: this event has been cancelled.

 For more information about Thomas, to read her poetry, to order her books and to support her work by donating, visit pjpoet.ca.
 You can also follow her on Facebook and X (formerly Twitter) where she regularly debuts her poems.